Quickly exit this site by pressing the Escape key Leave this site

 You will be required to run a 15 metre track in time with bleeps which get increasingly faster.
 You need to meet level 5.4 on the bleep test to be successful.

 If you fail on your first attempt don't worry.
 You're allowed two more attempts within 12 weeks (second attempt after six weeks, third attempt six weeks later).
-Our Recruitment Team will advise more on this process at the time.
 If after the third attempt you are not successful, we will be unable to continue with your application.

 If you have a body piercing or other body modification you may be considered eligible to apply.

 We'll check it to make sure it doesn't breach the Standard of Professional Behaviour for serving police officers or constitute a risk to health and safety.

 Ideally, you shouldn't have a criminal conviction or cautions record.
 If you do have one, eligibility will depend on the age and nature of the offence.

 We're unable to confirm whether your convictions record will affect your application before you apply, but will determine this from information provided during the recruitment and selection process.